econnet/econ/plan.rst

 The rich always had, and still have, a big influence on jurisdictions and were able to maintain laws that allowed them to continue their exploitation.

-Jurisdiction care for equal treatment of partners and owners, but treat the employees as inferior roles.
+Jurisdictions care for equal treatment of partners and owners, but treat the employees as inferior roles.

 Without protection from law, simply by tradition,